 What is a neurodegenerative disorder?

 As we mentioned before, the neurodegenerative disorders are just one of the many groups that are under the term – neurological disorders.
 This group has drawn our attention because of the many difficulties that it causes in the patient’s life.
-Neurodegenerative disorder is a term that stands for the various degenerative changes that affect the neurons and the different parts in the brain.
+Neurodegenerative disorder is a term that stands for the various degenerative changes that affect the neurons and the different parts of the brain.

 Unfortunately, the exact causes for the different neurodegenerative disorders are unknown.
 However, it is believed that certain environmental and genetic factors take a role in the development of these disorders.
 In the group of neurodegenerative disorders, there are Alzheimer’s, Multiple Sclerosis, Dementia, Parkinson’s disease, and Huntington’s disease as the most common ones.